 As the number of people who swim in the pool increases, the more filtering the pool will need.
 It is recommended that you run the filter for four to six hours a day in summer, and two to four hours a day during winter.
 For larger pools, you may need to run the filtration for up to 8 hours.

-There are savings available if you are considering using some of the latest energy efficient pool products on the market.
-For example, changing over to an economy multi-speed pump may save $100’s of dollars per year.
+There are savings available if you are considering using some of the latest energy-efficient pool products on the market.
+For example, changing over to an economy multi-speed pump may save hundreds of dollars per year.
 A standard pool pump only runs at one speed and cannot be adjusted.
 Economy style pumps typically have three speeds which can be adjusted with a simple touch of a button; you can save up to 60% in running costs.

 Another idea is to consider running your pool pump in off-peak periods which will cost much less, check with your energy provider for the off-peak times in your area.

 Keeping your pool clean ensures it will always be ready to use.
-While you can remove simple debris such as leaves yourself, you also have the option of robotic cleaners they are a great solution to ensure your pool is always clean and ready to swim in.
-These devices come in all sizes and price points when you purchase your pool ask your local pool builder on the best option available.
+While you can remove simple debris such as leaves yourself, you also have the option of robotic cleaners.
+They are a great solution to ensure your pool is always clean and ready to swim in.
+These devices come in all sizes and price points, simply ask your local pool builder for the best option available.

 You can also set up a cleaning plan for approx. $70/month for your pool to be professionally cleaned.